MustardChef/WSABuilds/README.md

 - [WSAGAScript](https://github.com/ADeltaX/WSAGAScript): The first GApps integration script for WSA
 - [MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA): `Deprecated` Integrate Magisk root and Google Apps into WSA
 - [MagiskOnWSALocal](https://github.com/LSPosed/MagiskOnWSALocal): Integrate Magisk root and Google Apps into WSA
+- [Icons8](https://icons8.com/icons/): Icons used in this repo were obtained from Icon8.
+To view the links to the specific icons used in this Markdown, [press here](https://github.com/MustardChef/WSABuilds/blob/master/README.md?plain=1)

 ***The repository is provided as a utility.***